-- All new pupils (including our EYFS pupils) are briefed thoroughly on the school's expected standards of behaviour.
+- All new pupils (including our EYFS pupils) are briefed thoroughly on the Schools expected standards of behaviour.
 They are told what to do if they encounter bullying.
-We guarantee that whistle-blowers who act in good faith will not be penalised and will be supported. - All new members of staff in their first week at Eaton House Schools are given guidance on the school's anti-bullying policy and how to react to allegations of bullying.
-They are required to read the school's policy as part of their induction.
-We use appropriate assemblies to explain the school policy on bullying.
-Our PSHE programme is structured to give pupils an awareness of their social and moral responsibilities as they progress through the school.
-The programme is structured to enforce the message about community involvement and taking care of each other. - Other lessons, particularly TPR, English, Drama and PSHE highlight the issue of bullying & reinforce this message by teaching moral and spiritual values that show bullying to be unacceptable and by developing social skills and the importance of avoiding prejudicebased language. - Pupils are taught age-appropriate information about grooming, internet sites containing violent or adult content, and not to share personal information and photographs. - All our pupils are encouraged to tell a member of staff at once if they know that bullying is taking place in line with our policy on Sharing Concerns (Whistleblowing). - All reported incidents are recorded and investigated at once.
+We guarantee that whistle-blowers who act in good faith will not be penalised and will be supported. - All new members of staff in their first week at Eaton House Schools are given guidance on the Schools anti-bullying policy and how to react to allegations of bullying.
+They are required to read the Schools policy as part of their induction.
+We use appropriate assemblies to explain the School policy on bullying.
+Our PSHE programme is structured to give pupils an awareness of their social and moral responsibilities as they progress through the School.
+The programme is structured to enforce the message about community involvement and taking care of each other. - Other lessons, particularly TPR, English, Drama and PSHE highlight the issue of bullying & reinforce this message by teaching moral and spiritual values that show bullying to be unacceptable and by developing social skills and the importance of avoiding prejudice-based language. - Pupils are taught age-appropriate information about grooming, internet sites containing violent or adult content, and not to share personal information and photographs. - All our pupils are encouraged to tell a member of staff at once if they know that bullying is taking place in line with our policy on Sharing Concerns (Whistleblowing). - All reported incidents are recorded and investigated at once.
 We always monitor reported incidents.
-Records of any incidents are kept securely on the school's online system and senior management monitor patterns of behaviour. - We have a strong and experienced pastoral team of Tutors, Heads of Year/Key Stage Leads, and House Masters/Mistresses and in the Girls' and the Prep School, an Assistant Head Pastoral who support the Head and are trained in handling any incidents as an immediate priority and are alert to possible signs of bullying. - Inset sessions are held using outside experts. - Staff are always on duty at times when pupils are not in class and patrol the school site, particularly areas where bullying might occur.
-They are trained to be alert to inappropriate language or behaviour. - At Eaton House the Manor Prep and Girls' schools we provide leadership training to our Head Boy and Girl and their team of senior pupils which specifically covers the importance of offering support and assistance too younger and vulnerable pupils. - We reserve the right to investigate incidents that take place outside school hours, on school visits and trips and that occur in the vicinity of the school, involving our pupils.
+Records of any incidents are kept securely on the Schools online system and senior management monitor patterns of behaviour. - We have a strong and experienced pastoral team of Tutors, Heads of Year/Key Stage Leads, and House Masters/Mistresses and in the Girls' and the Prep School, an Assistant Head Pastoral who support the Head and are trained in handling any incidents as an immediate priority and are alert to possible signs of bullying. - Inset sessions are held using outside experts. - Staff are always on duty at times when pupils are not in class and patrol the School site, particularly areas where bullying might occur.
+They are trained to be alert to inappropriate language or behaviour. - We reserve the right to investigate incidents that take place outside School hours, on School visits and trips and that occur in the vicinity of the School, involving our pupils. - We encourage co-operation and discussion between teachers and parents. - Sharing appropriate information between teachers and parents.

-- We encourage co-operation and discussion between teachers and parents. - Sharing appropriate information between teachers and parents. - We welcome feedback from parents and guardians on the effectiveness of our preventative measures.
+• We welcome feedback from parents and guardians on the effectiveness of our preventative measures.